The Exile of James Joyce by Hélène Cixous, translated by Sally A.J. Purcell

 The English Essays of Edward Gibbon edited by Patricia B. Craddock

-Learning from Las Vegas by Robert Venturi, by Denise Scott Brown, by Steven Izenour
+Learning from Las Vegas by Robert Venturi and Denise Scott Brown and Steven Izenour

 Père-Lachaise: Elysium as Real Estate text and photographs by Frederick Brown

-Who Makes War: The President Versus Congress by Jacob K. Javits, by Don Kellermann
+Who Makes War: The President Versus Congress by Jacob K. Javits and Don Kellermann

 The Living Presidency: The Resources and Dilemmas of the American Presidential Office by Emmet John Hughes